 29 March 2016

-Prof. Robert S. Nelson
+Prof. Robert S. Nelson, Yale University

 "Ayasofya.
 Holy Wisdom.
 It is what the world needs most and has lost"